-- 1. This appeal involves a claim for exemption pursuant to section 195 of the Taxes Consolidation Act as amended ('TCA 1997') commonly known as 'artists' exemption'. - 2.
-The Appellant's authored work is a non-fiction book titled "REDACTED" (hereafter referred to as the work).
-The Appellant submitted a claim for artists' exemption dated 15 December 2017 on the basis that her work was an original and creative work having cultural or artistic merit, for the purposes of section 195 TCA 1997.
-The Appellant's claim for exemption was refused by the Respondent on 31 May 2018 and the Appellant duly appealed to the Tax Appeals Commission on 11 July 2018. - 3.
-This case is adjudicated without a hearing in accordance with the provisions of Section 949U Taxes Consolidation Act (TCA) 1997 by agreement with the parties.
+- 1. This appeal involves a claim for exemption pursuant to s.195 of the Taxes Consolidation Act as amended ('TCA 1997') in accordance with the guidelines drawn up under that section by the Arts Council and the Minister for Culture, Heritage and the Gaeltacht (hereafter referred to as the guidelines), commonly known as 'Artists Exemption'. - 2.
+The Appellant's authored work is a non-fiction book titled REDACTED (hereafter referred to as "the work").
+The Appellant submitted a claim for artists' exemption dated 25 October 2018 for a determination by the Revenue Commissioners under of s.195 TCA 1997. - 3.
+The Appellant's claim for exemption was refused by the Respondent on 22 November 2018 stating that the work did not meet the required criteria set out in the legislation and the guidelines. - 4.
+The Appellant appealed to the Tax Appeals Commission (TAC) on 24 May 2019. - 5.
+This case is adjudicated without a hearing in accordance with the provisions of s.949U Taxes Consolidation Act (TCA) 1997 by agreement with the parties.